gsi-upm/senpy/README.md

 # LICENSE

 This compilation of plugins for Senpy use Apache 2.0 License.
-Some of the resources used for train these plugins can not be distributed, specifically, for the plugins `emotion-anew` and `emotion-wnaffect`.
-For more information visit senpy.readthedocs.io
+Some of the resources used for train these plugins can not be distributed, specifically, resources for the plugins `emotion-anew` and `emotion-wnaffect`.
+For more information visit [Senpy documentation](senpy.readthedocs.io)